 Earning $8,000 over three days is great.
 Earning $44,000 by just changing your intended major is too.
-Negotiating college scholarships with the colleges that accepted you can trigger big money.
+Negotiating college scholarships with the colleges that accept you can trigger big money.
 Here are stories of former OnToCollege students who successfully negotiated a better college scholarship.

 Ask for More Money